 Creativity flourishes at GSL, and students are given a variety of avenues for artistic development through classes in art, music, and theatre.
 Individual artistic expression is valued and supported by the entire staff and student body, and we are proud to serve an exceedingly creative school community.

-The school supports a chapter of the International Thespian Society, for which inductions are held each spring.
-A Middle School Thespian Award is presented annually at graduation to a member of the graduating class for outstanding performance or technical support in the school productions.
+The school supports a chapter of the International Thespian Society Junior Thespians (ITS Junior Thespian Troupe #88798), for which inductions are held each spring.
+A Middle School Thespian Award is presented annually to an eighth grader at graduation in recognition of outstanding performance or technical support in the school productions.
 A Production Thespian Award is given after each production to an actress, actor, and techie for outstanding work and professionalism during the rehearsal and performance processes.